ArtFlag/sphinxtechnicalwriting/source/cd/config-tests.rst

 We've defined some styles, let's check if our documentation contains issues:

 #. `Install Vale`_.
 #.
-Open the termial to your project folder and run:
+Open the terminal to your project folder and run:

    .. code-block:: console